 A theoretical physicist with a background in non-equilibrium statistical mechanics, obtained during a PhD in Physics at the University of Chicago with Jack Cowan in which I extended the Wilson-Cowan neural network equations to include the effects of fluctuations, following a postdoc at the National Institutes of Health in the Laboratory of Biological Modeling with Carson C. Chow in which I constructed a framework for describing the statistical mechanics of dynamical systems, I came to UT Austin, joining the Fiete group, in order to explore the connections between information and dynamics, specifically as they regard the brain and nervous system, while, when away from scientific work, continuing my training in Aikido and Yagyu Shinkage-Ryu Heiho and remaining a casual hobbyist in monosentential biographies.

-Michael is currently a scientist at the Allen Brain Institute.
+Michael is currently a senior scientist at the Allen Brain Institute.

 Travis Tomlinson, summer research assistant